DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 "When the short circuit (for a voltage output) or the open circuit (for a current output) is realized, no physical damage or abnormal phenomenon shall be detected."

-This will be accomplished by having the GFCI in between our hardware and the power supply; there will also be a fuse breaker between the 24VDC supply and components.
+This will be accomplished by having a fuse breaker between the 24VDC supply and components.

 ^ Source: http://rpa.energy.mn/wp-content/uploads/2017/03/IEC-61131-2-Programmable-controllers-Equipment-Requirements-and-Tests.pdf